spences10/scottspence.com/posts/2021/11/03/fathom-analytics-with-svelte/index.md

 <slot />
 ```

-Let's break down what's going on here, importting the `browser`
+Let's break down what's going on here, importing the `browser`
 indicates if the project is running in the browser or not, this will
 return a Boolean (`true`, `false`) value.
 You can read more about
 [`$app-environment`] on the SvelteKit documentation.